Senate panel deadlocks on Ketanji Brown Jackson, but nomination will proceed - NewsBreak

 The committee hadn’t deadlocked since 1991, when Biden was chairman and a motion to send the nomination of current Justice Clarence Thomas to the floor with a “favorable” recommendation failed on a 7-7 vote.
 The committee then voted to send the nomination to the floor without a recommendation, meaning it could still be brought up for a vote.

-Delaware Sen. Chris Coons, a Democrat on the committee, said last week that a panel tie vote on Jackson would be “a truly unfortunate signal of the continued descent into dysfunction of our confirmation process,”GOP prepares to play hard ball with Ketanji Brown Jackson
+Delaware Sen. Chris Coons, a Democrat on the committee, said last week that a panel tie vote on Jackson would be “a truly unfortunate signal of the continued descent into dysfunction of our confirmation process,”Youngkin signs ‘Beagle Bills’ for animal welfare reform

 So far, Democrats know they will have at least one GOP vote in the full Senate — Collins, who announced last week that she would support the nominee.
 Collins said that though they may not always agree, Jackson “possesses the experience, qualifications and integrity to serve as an associate justice on the Supreme Court.”